gkerby/eonx-package/readme.md

 ## Dependencies
 - DataProvider depends on a fetcher and a customerDTO factory
-- Customer factory depends on a customer validator
+- CustomerDTO factory depends on a customer validator
-- Importer depends on ExternalCustomersProvider and CustomerStorage
+- Importer depends on DataProvider and CustomerStorage

 ## Implementing new source of customers
 If your have to introduce a new source of customers you have to:
-- implement new ExternalCustomersFetcher since chances are very high that location of API and format of method result has changed
+- implement a new Fetcher since chances are very high that location of API and format of method's result has changed
-- implement new CustomerAdapterFactory since format of API data has probably changed
+- implement new CustomerDTOFactory since format of API data has probably changed

-Then you have to provide ExternalCustomersProvider with a new fetcher and a factory, and in most cases that's pretty much enough
+Then you have to provide DataProvider with a new fetcher and a factory, and in most cases that's pretty much enough to get customers from new data source

+## Implementing new data storage for storing imported customers
+You have to implement CustomerStorage interface to make a new way to store incoming customers during import.
+Later it should be used in Importer implementation

+## Generic classes
+Package has a number of generic classes ready to use out-of-the-box